Brexit and the Goldsmiths: When Change is the Trigger

 Born Salomon Robert Goldschmidt, Susan and Ian’s father was keen to assimilate into UK life.
 When he grew up, he changed his name to Bob Goldsmith and became a naturalised UK citizen, thereby making a conscious decision to distance himself from his German nationality in a post-war Britain where anti-German prejudice was still rife.

 Time and attitudes have moved on since then and, today, Ian and Susan have no such qualms about their background; indeed, they are proud of their German-Jewish heritage.
 It was, therefore, a concern to them that, following the ‘leave’ result of the EU referendum, their status as Europeans might be compromised.
 Unsure as to what the future could hold and to secure their rights to travel freely throughout the EU and, in particular, to their fatherland Germany, they successfully applied for German citizenship, a status that is available to all people of German descent.

-Susan and Ian readily admit that their father was a man of few words, especially when it came to his early life and ancestry, so when the family story was finally revealed, they were amazed at what they learnt.
-Furthermore, the challenge of unearthing it made them appreciate how easy it can be for this most personal of information to be lost for ever.
+Susan and Ian readily admit that their father was a man of few words, especially when it came to his early life and ancestry, so when the family story was finally revealed, they were amazed at what they learned.

 By creating their LifeBook, they can be sure that the Goldsmith family story will be preserved for future generations so that they too will know where they have come from and will be able to share with their families that same strong link to their German-Jewish ancestry – whatever the final outcome of Brexit.

-All opinions expressed in this video are those of the author and are not necessarily endorsed by LifeBook.
+All opinions expressed in this editorial are those of the author and are not necessarily endorsed by LifeBook.